datanav/docs/technical/youtrack-tripletex.rst

      - Tripletex Employee Property
      - Tripletex Data Type
    * - groups.id
-     - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - department.id (Dependant on having wd:Q43229 in  )
      - N/A
-   * - name
-     - firstName
-     - "string"
-   * - name
-     - lastName
-     - "string"
    * - organizationRoles.id
-     - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - department.id (Dependant on having wd:Q214339 in  )
      - N/A
    * - profile.email.email
      - email
      - "string"
    * - projectRoles.id
-     - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - department.id (Dependant on having wd:Q214339 in  )
      - N/A
    * - sourcedOrganizationRoles.id
-     - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - department.id (Dependant on having wd:Q214339 in  )
      - N/A
    * - sourcedProjectRoles.id
-     - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - department.id (Dependant on having wd:Q214339 in  )
      - N/A
    * - teams.id
-     - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - department.id (Dependant on having wd:Q43229 in  )
      - N/A
    * - transitiveGroups.id
-     - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - department.id (Dependant on having wd:Q43229 in  )
      - N/A
    * - transitiveOrganizationRoles.id
-     - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - department.id (Dependant on having wd:Q214339 in  )
      - N/A
    * - transitiveProjectRoles.id
-     - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - department.id (Dependant on having wd:Q214339 in  )
      - N/A
    * - transitiveTeams.id
-     - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - department.id (Dependant on having wd:Q43229 in  )
      - N/A